pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 Introducing the fill value feature according to this proposal does not require addressing the following extensions and issues.
-These are given here as suggestions to clean up the PyTorch sparce tensor support in general.
+These are given here as suggestions to clean up the PyTorch sparse tensor support in general.

 13. For the Graph domain, the indefinite fill value can be specified as a